foxn2000/sdg_nexus/README.md

 - v1 compatibility is maintained
 - v2 features follow MABEL 2.0 specification
 - Tests pass for both v1 and v2 examples
+- Code is well-documented

+## Support

+For issues and feature requests, please use the GitHub issue tracker.